 Today around 60% of eligible Alabamians have not received even one dose of vaccine.

 Plenty of appointments are going unfilled, and locations are easy to find.
-In fact, you can get a shot at any of UAB’s vaccine clinics—now even without an appointment (though an appointment is still recommended at https://www.uabmedicinevaccine.org) YOU NO LONGER NEED TO GIVE YOUR SOCIAL SECURITY NUMBER!
+Click www.vaccines.gov, to locate a facility in your neighborhood that has the vaccine brand of your choice and schedule an appointment!
+YOU NO LONGER NEED TO GIVE YOUR SOCIAL SECURITY NUMBER!

 I believe that healthcare providers and health policy leaders need to ramp up our message.
 The vaccine public relations campaign is failing.
 And it is no wonder, when the message is heavy with caution about very small risks and light on enthusiasm for the vaccine’s huge success.
 We need to be realistic, but doom and gloom is not accurate.